 The Leadership STAR Community Program is a one-year all-inclusive package that provides extensive staff support and services to a cohort of communities as they work through the STAR Community Rating System® measuring local sustainability and pursuing certification.

 The STAR Community Rating System® (STAR) is the nation’s first framework and certification program for evaluating the sustainability of U.S. communities.
 STAR provides a clear, data-driven approach to assessing social, economic and environmental conditions; the STAR certification process helps to identify gaps and prioritize investment.
 The certification process can also serve as a catalyst for local action, transforming the way that communities come together to address sustainability.

-In the past two years, 66 cities and counties have participated in the Leadership Program.
-As of August 2015, 37 have achieved STAR certification with another 10 to certify this year.
-The Fall 2015 Program will be the 4th cohort of Leadership Communities.
+In the past two years, 72 cities and counties have participated in the Leadership Program.
+To date, 40 have achieved certification with another 5-10 expected to certify this winter.
+The Spring 2016 Program will be the 5th cohort of Leadership Communities.

 Participating communities report that this process helped them gain a deep understanding of their community’s strengths and needs and has provided a springboard for civic engagement, cross-agency coordination, integrated budgeting and performance management, partnerships with philanthropy, and economic development.

 - A 2-day in-person orientation workshop at the beginning of March with other Leadership communities;

 - A dedicated STAR Communities staff liaison throughout the year;

 - One year of membership in the STAR network with STAR Member Community benefits;

 - Ongoing educational programs and networking opportunities with other Leadership communities;

 - A copy of the Technical Guide to the STAR Community Rating System;